alexmacarthur/jam-comments-site/docs/authentication.md

 title: Contributor Authentication
 ---

-No contributor is required to create an account to post a comment.
+Nobody's required to create an account to post a comment.
 It's similar to dropping on a WordPress site -- give a name and an optional email address, and you're set.
 When someone replies to a comment from such an author, that author will be notified via email that someone has replied.

 However, there are advantages to creating a dedicated account before commenting: